benzabill/via-interview-ben/README.md

   [`BEN_PROCESS.md`](./BEN_PROCESS.md) via a `CLAUDE.md` instruction, so the transcript of what I actually asked — decisions, corrections, follow-ups — is auditable alongside the code.
+- Claude is good but not perfect, it requires a close eye for proper polish and performance and so there was definitely some good old fashioned looking closely at spec, figma and actual app output and guide the landing to a nice final product.

 ## Key Documents